-I recently reworked my first Milky Way image from the original raw files (separate post in the works), and in the process I learned a completely new approach to processing night sky photos.
+I recently reworked my first Milky Way image from the original raw files, and in the process I learned a completely new approach to processing night sky photos.
 I decided to apply this process to my first Milky Way Arch panorama photo to see if I could improve the final image quality.
 (Note: this post is mostly a way for me to keep track of my edits.)

 This image was captured in March 2018 using the Sony a6000 and Samyang 12mm f/2 lens mounted on a Panosaurus panoramic head.
 The first image was captured at 4:13 am, and the final image was captured at 5:33 am.
 But the actual photos used for the final image were all captured within a ten minute window from 5:10 to 5:20 am.
 Most of the time before that was spent waiting for some clouds to clear out of the southern part of the sky.
 I also spent quite a while picking cactus thorns out of my leg after I sat down on a cactus.
 The perils of night photography!